JoraXD/ManagerCalendar/README.md

 # Tour Guide Manager

-This project provides a small FastAPI backend and React frontend for managing tours and guides.
+This project provides a small FastAPI backend and React frontend for managing tours and users.

 ## Development